-Mr Morath was appointed as an Independent Non-Executive Director on 27 March 2009 and is Chair of the Audit, Risk & Compliance Committee.
+Mr Morath was appointed as an Independent Non-Executive Director on 9 September 2021.
+He serves as a member of the Audit, Risk and Compliance Committee.

 Mr Morath has over 40 years' experience in life insurance, funds management, banking and financial planning.